Nekurat/SpaceShooter_game_Source/README.md

 ## 🎮 About the Project
 This is a 2D space shooter game developed in Unity as part of "the-complete-unity-c-game-developer-bootcamp" by DevGameHQ.
-As a beginner I'm learning C# and Unity while also putting my experience with gaming to good use by implementing my own behavior and design to the project.
+As a beginner, I'm learning C# and Unity while also putting my experience with gaming to good use by implementing my own behavior and design to the project.

 ### My personal changes and implementations:
 - Slight differences in the way the code is implemented.